samiramunir/Predicting_Traffic_Data_Using_Weather/README.md

 # Predicting_Traffic_Data_Using_Weather

 **Motivation:**

 New York City is the third most congested city in the world in terms of traffic and the second worst in the United States. https://ny.curbed.com/2018/2/6/16979696/new-york-city-traffic-congestion-second-worst

 As a resident, I have always noticed that traffic seemed to be just a bit worse during bad weather conditions and wondered how much (if any) statistically significant impact weather has on traffic.
-I chose to test this theory by analyzing traffic volume count data set from NYC OPEN Data from 2012-2018 (TONS of MISSING DATA).
-I also collected daily weather data from www.wunderground.com.
+I chose to test this theory by analyzing traffic volume count data set from NYC OPEN Data from 2012-2018 (TONS of MISSING DATA) against daily weather data collected at the Laguardia Airport Station from  www.wunderground.com.

 **Null Hypothesis:** Weather does not have statistically significant impact on traffic volume in NYC.